 We are very happy that Stephan’s paper “Mighty Belief Revision” has been accepted for publication by The Journal of Philosophical Logic.
 The paper develops and defends a hyperintensional theory of belief revision based on truthmaker semantics.
 Penultimate version available here.

-We are holding a two-day event on hyperintensional approaches in formal epistemology.
+We are holding a hybrid, two-day event on hyperintensional approaches in formal epistemology.
 The workshop is a satellite event, following the GAP.11 conference.
 It takes place in Berlin on September 16-17, 2022.
 Confimed speakers are Sena Bozdag, Johannes Korbmacher, Karolina Krzyżanowska, Hannes Leitgeb, Aybüke Özgün, and Timothy Williamson.
-For more information, including a Call for Papers, click here.
+For more information, including on how to register, please click here.